Faithlife/generator-littlest-isomorph/README.md

 1. Ensure you have [Yeoman][yeoman] installed: `which yo`
   - If not, it can be installed with: `npm install -g yo`
-1. Install the Littlest generator: `npm install -g generator-littlest-isomorph`
+1. Install the Littlest generator: `npm install -g generator-littlest`
-1. To create a new project, run `yo littlest-isomorph` in an empty directory.
+1. To create a new project, run `yo littlest` in an empty directory.

 ## What are all these Opinions doing here?

-To give a better indication of how its original authors are using Littlest-Isomorph, some of their common practices are built into this generator:
+To give a better indication of how its original authors are using Littlest, some of their common practices are built into this generator:

 - BEM
 - Express